rjlupinek/odp-gcpapptest/GettingStarted.md

 * Browsing to your service will now prompt you to login with a Google account.

-## Open firewall rules
+### App Engine Firewall

 App Engine firewall rules are configured using a basic ACL where you either block or allow traffic based on source IP address.
-Rules are evaluated first from lowest priority to highest priority.
+Rules are evaluated in order from lowest priority to highest priority.
-The first rule that is evaluated that contains the source address is triggered regardless of if there rules with higher priority values with the same source address.
+The first rule that is evaluated that contains the source address is triggered regardless of the existance of rules with higher priority values with the same source address.

-Default behavior for you deployed application is to allow ... <NEEDS HARDENING AND CLARIFICATION>
+Default behavior for your deployed application is to allow only IP Addresses source from the GSA public networks.

 See following link for details on configuring App Engine firewall rules: